bhaveshw92/AI_with_MachineLearning/Computer_Vision/Project_Measuring_Object_Size/README.md

 ## Files Included

 - `object_size_measurement.ipynb`: Jupyter Notebook containing Python code for object detection and size measurement using OpenCV.
-- `sample_image.jpg`: Sample image containing geometrical objects for testing the code.
+- `Geometrical_Shapes.png`: Sample image containing geometrical objects for testing the code.
-- `README.md`: This README file providing an overview of the project, instructions, and guidelines for implementation.
+- `README.md`: This README file provides an overview of the project, instructions, and guidelines for implementation.

 ## Conclusion